guaiamum/FirstReactNativeApp/README.md

 ## About the project

+It was my first Mobile App using React Native, and my first contact with React, oh boy, those where the times of innocence..

 * translates fuel consumption in liters per kilometers to efficiency in kilometers per liter

 ## When cloning: